-Nora is a daughter of noted potter Rose Naranjo.
+Nora Naranjo Morse is a daughter of noted potter Rose Naranjo.
 She is also a sister of potters Jody Folwell, Dolly Naranjo and sculptor Michael Naranjo.
 Her daughter, Eliza, is a well known graphic artist.
-Nora is known for her poetry from her book, "Mud Women" and also for her contemporary clay work.
+Nora is known for her poetry from her book, “Mud Women” and also for her contemporary clay work.

 Nora Naranjo-Morse, born in 1953, is a potter and a poet with an unusual world view, though she lives a traditional life at Santa Clara Pueblo.
 Her pointedly satirical figures and huge conceptual installations make her one of the most exciting Indian artists of her generation.

 “For hundreds of years Pueblo people have treasured their powerful relationship with clay,” writes Nora in the preface to her book of poetry, Mud Woman.
 “Veins of colored earth run along the hillsides of New Mexico, covering remote trails with golden flecks of mica.
 Channels of brown and scarlet mud wash across the valleys, dipping and climbing with the sprawling landscape.
 Intricately woven patterns of clay fan out under the topsoil, carrying the life of pottery to the Pueblo people.”